Regular-Baf/Bafwiz-Updater/README.md

 # Bafwiz-Updater: Semi-Automatic Mod Updater
 A simple script that took me far too long to write, that once set up, should be able to detect and then update Minecraft mods when placed in the `.minecraft` folder.
 Simply put, this just automates certain functions of packwiz to allow mod updating to just work without much user input, as opposed to the traditional packwiz approach.
+## DISCLAIMER: Better things made by smarter people will exist soon; it's time to press F on this one.

-Currently it works on Linux using the PolyMC launcher, but it may work on macOS too.
-I'm not quite sure.
+Currently it works on Linux using the PolyMC launcher.
 As for the vanilla launcher, I also think it could be made to work but, again, I'm not quite sure.

-Also, it should work with Quilt...
-I think.
 ## Currently, here's what it does:
 * Downloads the required packwiz dependencies, automatically selecting the correct version for Linux and macOS.
 * Creates a backup of the `mods` folder, just in case something goes wrong.